Joint Problems in Learning Multiple Dynamical Systems: Experiments

 \subsection{Experiments on Real-world Data}

 Next, we conduct experiments on real-world data.

-\paragraph{ECG data} The electrocardiogram (ECG) data ECG5000 \cite{UCRArchive2018} is a common dataset for evaluating methods for ECG data, which has also been utilized by also by other papers \cite{hsu2020linear} on clustering with LDS assumptions.
+\paragraph{ECG data} The test on electrocardiogram (ECG) data gives an inspiring application on guiding cardiologist's diagnosis and treatment \cite{Nezamabadi2023Unsupervised}.
+The ECG data ECG5000 \cite{UCRArchive2018} is a common dataset for evaluating methods for ECG data, which has also been utilized by other papers \cite{hsu2020linear} on clustering with LDS assumptions.
 The original data comes from Physionet \cite{baim1986survival,PhysioNet} and contains a $20$-hour-long ECG for congestive heart failure.
 After processing, ECG5000 includes 500 sequences, where there are $292$ normal samples and $208$ samples of four types of heart failure.
 Each sequence contains a whole period of heartbeat with $140$ time stamps.

-\paragraph{Results on ECG} We randomly sample two clusters from normal sequences and one type of abnormal sequences respectively.
-As the entire period of time series data is not always available, we also extract subsequences with various lengths of time window $T$ chosen from $\{30,60,90,120\}$ to test the clustering performance.